pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 is analyzed, and the column that was most recently edited will win over the older data.

 We do not employ more advanced merge conflict strategies, such as CRDT synchronization.
-We may allow for these kinds of strategies in the future, but for now "last edit wins" is the only strategy available and we feel serves the needs of the most number of people.
+We may allow for these kinds of strategies in the future, but for now "field-wise last edit wins" is the only strategy available and we feel serves the needs of the most number of people.

 ## Backwards compatible migrations